Using a 401k Withdrawal or Loan To Pay Off Debts

 For our purposes, let’s say it’s the same 5% that you would have earned had the money been invested elsewhere.
 As long as that’s the case, the amount of money available when you retire will be the same.

-But it is possible that today’s monthly debt payments will be lower.
+However, it is possible that today’s monthly debt payments will be lower.
 Your HR department will be able to tell you what your new payment will be.
 You can compare that to your current credit card payments.

 However, those lower payments don’t come without a risk.
-Generally you need to repay the whole 401k loan amount if you leave your job, so you’re stuck in your job until the loan is repaid.
-And, a layoff could be a real problem.
+Generally, you need to repay the whole 401k loan amount if you leave your job, so you’re stuck in your job until the loan is repaid.
+And a layoff could be a real problem.

 Another possibility would be to check out non-profit credit counseling.
 If you qualify, they can get a reduced interest rate and a lower payment for you.
 We created a checklist to help you determine if credit counseling is right for you.
-You will also find the contact information for a few trusted credit counseling agencies we recommend.

 A final option would be to find a way to make up for the lost hours via a part-time job.
 Use the money to pay down your debts.

-Ultimately that might be the best option.
+Ultimately, that might be the best option.
 If your expenses regularly exceed your income, you’ll continue to have a debt problem.
 Even if you wipe the slate clean today, you’ll only start building a new balance next month.
-Soon you’ll be back where you are now.
+Soon, you’ll be back where you are now.

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of The Dollar Stretcher.
+He's the author of How to Conquer Debt No Matter How Much You Have and has been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 We respect your privacy.
 Unsubscribe at any time.